Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 important, and get motivated to dive deeper.
 Yet other people will spot the needs and gaps on the interfaces between disciplines, develop new techniques and skills, and even create new research areas - these people often become giants in the field.

 Learning how to constantly learn and apply new things, how to solve complex problems under practical constraints such as time and budget, and how to being both an respectable scientist and a team player is utterly important for a postdoc in industry.
 If you take the challenge seriously, you may constantly review your work critically and ask yourself: does my research matter?
 How can I make it matter even more?
-By asking these questions and searching for answers, I guess we may become better people and better scientists.
+By asking these questions and searching for answers, I guess we may become better scientists and better people.

+Besides scientific work, there are structural and social aspects of doing a postdoc in industry.
+During the postdoc, changes may happen to the project or to the team.
+For instance, if a postdoc project studies a particular product and the company lost its interest in it after the project started, the project may be stopped.
+Alternatively, in case of reorganization events, the project may also be phased out.
+It is wise to consider these risks before the project starts and implement countermeasures, for instance setting up a project that will eventually benefit several projects, and defining a plan B in case of structural changes.

-Besides scientific work, there is a social aspect of doing a postdoc in industry.
-In fields relevant for the pharmaceutical and life-science industry, for instance chemistry and biology, far more researchers perform their postdoc research in academia than in industry.
+Besides a stable environment, a postdoc researcher needs to exchange with other fellows.
+The exchange is necessary for people to keep their mental health and grow and for science to thrive.
+Unfortunately, far more researchers perform their postdoc research in academia than in industry.
+And the communication between postdocs in academic and in industry is restrained by legal and intellectual property considerations, and by spatial and organizational separations.
 This may make it difficult for industrial postdocs to exchange experience and perspectives, both personal and scientific, with other fellows.
 Luckily, though, there are more and more communities for postdocs and other junior researchers inside and between companies nowadays, so that an industrial postdoc does not mean working in isolation.
 Nevertheless, more can be done to promote exchange between industrial and academic postdocs.
-The exchange is not only beneficial for science, but also important for the mental health and personal development of postdoc researchers.

-During the postdoc, changes may happen to the project or to the team.
-For instance, if the postdoc project was closely linked with a particular product and the company lost its interest in the product, the postdoc faces the danger of not able to proceed his project.
-Alternatively, if the organization in which the supervisor and the postdoc are working in is restructured, the continuation of the project may face practical challenges.
-It is wise to consider these risks before the project starts and implement countermeasures, for instance setting up a project that will eventually benefit several projects, and defining a plan B in case of reorganization events.

-Though in general industrial postdocs have bright outlooks, it is a dangerous thought to think of a postdoc contract as a ticket to permanent employment in the same company.
+Though industrial postdocs have bright outlooks in general, it is a dangerous thought to think of a postdoc contract as a ticket to permanent employment in the same company.
 Past experience suggests that while all postdocs find jobs when they finish, only a small proportion stay.
-The postdoc is probably best imagined as a room where you as a kid can are free to create, experiment, and invite friends to play together.
-The room can be turned into a gallery when you leave.
-Is is not a cradle in which you as an infant feel safe, seek comfort, and fall asleep.
+The postdoc is probably best imagined as a room where you the kid are free to create, experiment, and invite friends over.
+The room can be turned into a gallery or otherwise reused when you leave home.
+It may be alluring to imagine it as a cradle in which you the infant seek comfort, feel safe, and fall asleep.
 The bitterness awaits when you wake up.

-Since we are discussing the perspective: I have met students who worry that their experience in industry may bring them unpleasant questions in future job interviews, in case they return to academia later - &lsquo;Did you decide to join industry?
-Why do you now come back?&rsquo;.
+Since we are discussing the perspective: I have met students who worry that their experience in industry may bring them unpleasant questions in future job interviews, in case they return to academia later - &lsquo;*Did you decide to join industry?
+Why do you now come back?*&rsquo;.
 I think there are two aspects here.
 In many cases, people are just curious - after all, many interviewers are also scientists like us, who are at least defined by their curiosity.
 Some students worry that the questions are not free of a scrutinizing undertone.
 I do